maxibove13/SRGAN/README.md

 In order to test the network on the testing dataset, make sure you extracted some dataset into `data` directory.

 The script will lower the resolution of all testing images and evaluate the Generator on them.
-It will also generate a comparison figure, and create a PSNR and SSIM histogram.
+It will also generate a comparison figure, and create PSNR and SSIM histograms.

 Run  `train_model.py` script

 ```
-python3 ./src/train_model.py
+python3 ./src/test_model.py
 ```